 "I think she had a touch of the sun yesterday.
 Her head aches very badly."

 His voice was strong and thick like his figure.

-"I should stay to keep her company, Mr. Belmont," said the little American old maid; "but I learn that Mrs. Shlesinger finds the ride too long for her, and has some letters which she must mail to-day, so Mrs. Belmont will not be lonesome."
+"I should stay to keep her company, Mr. Belmont," said the little long for her, and has some letters which she must mail to-day, so Mrs.